James-HoneyBadger/reversi-deluxe/CONTRIBUTING.md

-# Contributing to HB_Reversi
+# Contributing to Iago Deluxe

-Thank you for your interest in contributing to HB_Reversi!
+Thank you for your interest in contributing to Iago Deluxe!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents